Susie Chant: Personal life

-She is an active member of Girl Guides of Canada and a former leader.
-She has also been a Sun Run clinic leader for 25 years, helping people in her community to be more active.
+She has been active in community organizations, including long-term involvement with the Girl Guides of Canada as a member and former leader.
+She has also served as a Sun Run clinic leader for 25 years, promoting physical activity in her community.

-Chant's husband, Rick, runs a home-based business, repairing and maintaining augmentative technology for people with significant disabilities.
+Her husband, Rick, operates a home-based business repairing and maintaining augmentative technology for people with significant disabilities.